 Top Five Tips for Better Energy Managment

-Note: There are more to chose from but here are my top five sport, work, and life performance boosters in context of above:
+Note: There are more to choose from, but here are my top five sport, work, and life performance boosters:

 - Integrate Recovery: Your nighttime sleep is your most powerful recovery tool.
 You should ensure you schedule and commit to a consistent rhythm of positive sleep habits in a good environment (cool and dark).
 With this said, if the opportunity allows, aim to sneak performance and energy enhancing recovery into the day.
 Even a few minutes of quiet time, without electronics, and clearing the mind has been shown to be beneficial.
 If you get the chance for a 10-15 minute time to rest or be calm, your productivity will improve for several hours following.
 If not, get moving.
 Go for a walk, take a break, or even hop onto 10-15 min of a meditation app!

 - Manage your Core Temp: Those afternoon energy dips are not just because you are overworked and underslept, it may well be a natural dip in your core temperature.
 As a part of your circadian rhythm, the body cools in the middle of the afternoon.
 You don't need a coffee, you don't need a Red Bull energy drink.
 Simply grab some caffeine free hot tea or hot water with lemon.
 It will perk you up for hours and will not disrupt your nighttime sleep.

 - Stay Thirsty: With so much focus on hydration in training, the best place to retain hydration status is throughout the day.
 Think of it as energy water.
 People often feel sleepy and lethargic, as well as hungry, but don't realize those symptoms are because of dehydration.
 Sip water throughout the day, embracing the frequent pee-breaks to re-energize and move the body, which is what we are made to do.
 Not only will you begin your next training session at full hydration status, but you will succeed in managing energy throughout the day.